 “Thinking back to my time at QE, the thing that has surprised me most, over ten years on, is how many people are popping back up in the most unexpected of places!
 I have taken many old classmates out for business and social dinners over the last year or so, and have a few more to get through this year also.”

 When he stopped by for the Founder’s Day Fete in June, he found it “a source of great satisfaction to see how well the School was doing”.

 “There are plenty of teachers and moments that stand out from my time at QE.
 To pick one of the funnier stories, I used to play rugby at scrumhalf, normally on the C team, but occasionally scraping my way into the B team.
 It would be a stretch to say that I was much good though and, my growth spurt coming a little late, I was certainly amongst the smaller in stature on the field.

-“I recall on one occasion that we were playing away (I think against Habs) and I got unexpectedly drafted in at fullback on the A team.
+“I recall on one occasion that we were playing away (I think against Habs) and I got unexpectedly drafted in at fullback on the A team (to cover for an injury, not because I was anywhere near good enough!).
 Thankfully my colleagues did most of the work and I wasn’t called on to get particularly involved – I never did have that ‘off-switch’ for danger in my brain that I think is so important for a fullback!

 “Even if I wasn’t much good as a player, the School did give me a real love of watching rugby, which I maintain to this day.